Stephanie is an Assitant Editor at Drug Discovery News.

 She served as the Editor-in-Chief of Signal to Noise Magazine, a non-profit online science magazine run by graduate students and postdocs, and wrote for the epigenetics blog, EpiBeat, as a freelance writer.

 After completing her Ph.D. in Molecular Biology in June 2019, Stephanie was an American Association for the Advancement of Science Mass Media Fellow at the Los Angeles Times where she wrote both news and feature stories.
 She is particularly proud of her feature about doctors who write poetry, which was published as a Column One story.

 Stephanie’s stories have been selected for a number of awards, including Best Shortform Science Writing: Single Study Deep Dives & Profiles for “Bones pulled from the La Brea Tar Pits show the perils of being a picky eater” for the Los Angeles Times and one of Science Seeker’s best science posts of the week for “Cellular Antivirus: How Foreign DNA is Hushed” for EpiBeat.

-When not writing or wrangling her parasites, Stephanie enjoys traveling, tap dancing, and attempting to make the perfect plate of pasta carbonara.
+When not writing, Stephanie enjoys traveling, tap dancing, and attempting to make the perfect plate of pasta carbonara.